dougbutner/gold/README.md

 # LEGAL AGREEMENT 📜
- Purchasing GOLD does not count as a donation, and is not tax-deductable.
+Purchasing GOLD does not legally qualify as a donation, and is not tax-deductable.
 No promise or expectation of returns for GOLD holders.

 # Gratitude 🙏
 Icons made by [Freepik](https://www.freepik.com/) from [flaticon](https://www.flaticon.com/)